-So far HBO has cast the two lead roles of Ellie and Joel.
+HBO has already cast the two lead roles of Ellie and Joel.
 Pedro Pascal will portray Joel, which is perfect.
 And Bella Ramsey, perhaps best known for playing Lyanna Mormont in Game of Thrones, is set to play Ellie.
 That is also perfect.
 We can’t wait to see the duo together.

 Additionally, The Hollywood Reporter says Merle Dandridge will reprise her role from the video game.
 Dandridge voiced Marlene in both Last of Us games and will now play Marlene in the TV series.
 Deadline reports Nico Parker (Dumbo) will play Joel’s daughter.
 Entertainment Weekly notes that Anna Torv (Mindhunter) will play Tess.
 In the games, Tess is Joel’s long-term smuggling partner.
 They made their living through smuggling in Boston.

 On top of this, Deadline shared that “Jeffrey Pierce, the voice of Tommy in The Last of Us video game series, is set to recur as a different character” and Murray Bartlett also joins the cast.
 According to the report, “Pierce will recur as Perry, a rebel in a quarantine zone.”
 Bartlett will guest star as Frank.
 Joining them is Nick Offerman, who plays Bill.
 Bill and Frank are “two post-pandemic survivalists living alone in their own isolated town.”

 Murray Bartlett discussed the role in an interview with The Guardian.
 He noted:

 It’s an epic show, but beautifully human and intimate.
 We filmed it in Calgary.
 A lot of my scenes are with Nick Offerman.
 Playing off him was awesome.